 Australia will be looking to reproduce their promising form in the Rugby Championship going into the Rugby World Cup 2019 in Japan.
-Taking on Fiji in the opening round of Pool D, the Aussies will get their bid for a record-equalling third Webb Ellis trophy started on September 21 in Sapporo in Pool D against Fiji.
+The Aussies get their bid for a record-equalling third Webb Ellis trophy started on September 21 in Sapporo in Pool D against Fiji.

 Australia always seem to find their mojo in the World Cup year.
 Usually making the semi-finals or better in all but two tournaments, the Aussie’s are regarded as one of the most fearsome attacking teams in world rugby.